KelvinHere/Yoga_Milestone_4/testing.md

 ## 1 - Automated Tests
 ***
-Automated testing carried out by unit testing, and coverage of these tests was monitored by using **Coverage** (`pip3 install coverage`), coverage will create a report to show how much of the code is covered by the unit tests.
+Automated testing is carried out by unit testing.
+Coverage of these tests was monitored by using **Coverage** (`pip3 install coverage`), Coverage will create a report to show how much of the code is covered by the unit tests.

 - Coverage can be run on individial apps like this `coverage run --source lessons manage.py test`
-    - I used the additional omit function to remove migrations from the coverage, see below
+    - I used the additional omit function to remove migrations, see below
     - `coverage run --omit=*/migrations/* --source lessons manage.py test`
 - The report from this can be viewed simply with `coverage report`
 - Create an in depth report with visulisation of the code tested with `coverage html`